 In February 2020, the Seoul Southern District Prosecutors' Office commenced an investigation into the management of certain fund products by Lime Asset Management Co. which may have resulted in significant losses to certain customers who purchased such products from banks and securities companies in Korea, including Woori Bank.
 Such products of Lime Asset Management Co. included trade finance funds with investments in certain funds managed by International Investment Group, which had its license revoked by the Securities and Exchange Commission in November 2018 for concealing losses and selling fraudulent loan assets, triggering suspension of the redemption of such trade finance funds, as well as other fund products.
 In July 2020, the dispute settlement committee of the Financial Supervisory Service declared that the sale of the trade finance funds was voidable for fraud and misrepresentation by Lime Asset Management Co., and recommended that all sellers of such funds, including Woori Bank, refund the customers in full.
-Accordingly, Woori Bank refunded an aggregate amount of \(\foldapsilon 44.7\) billion to 288 customers that had purchased the trade finance funds from Woori Bank.
+Accordingly, Woori Bank refunded an aggregate amount of \(\foldapsilon\) 64.7 billion to 288 customers that had purchased the trade finance funds from Woori Bank.
 In January 2022, Woori Bank filed a lawsuit in the Seoul Southern District Court against Lime Asset Management Co. and Shinhan Investment Corp., which had entered into a total return swap contract with Lime Asset Management Co. in connection with such trade finance funds, to recover the full amount that it had refunded, the outcome of which remains uncertain.
 In addition, the dispute settlement committee recommended that the banks involved in the sales of fund products managed by Lime Asset Management Co. other than the trade finance funds reimburse 40% to 80% of the losses to its customers.
-Accordingly, as of December 31, 2021, Woori Bank reimbursed an aggregate amount of \(\formalle{W}\)136.2 billion to 1,156 customers with losses relating to such fund products, including the amounts that had previously been paid out prior to such recommendation, and is continuing to negotiate a settlement with such customers.
-Woori Bank is fully cooperating with all relevant investigations by government authorities, including investigations by the Seoul Southern District Prosecutors' Office and the Financial Services Commission, but it is not possible to predict the final outcome of such investigations at this time.
+Accordingly, as of December 31, 2022, Woori Bank reimbursed an aggregate amount of \(\psi\)144.9 billion to 1,075 out of the 1,301 customers with losses relating to such fund products, including the amounts that had previously been paid out prior to such recommendation, and is continuing to negotiate a settlement with such customers.
+In July 2022, the Financial Services Commission imposed on Woori Bank a fine of \(\formalfontarrow 7.2\) billion and a three-month ban on sales of new private equity fund products in connection with the sale of such fund products of Lime Asset Management Co. by Woori Bank.
+Also in July 2022, Woori Bank satisfied the fine by making a payment of \(\forall 5.8\) billion pursuant to the Act on the Regulation of Violations of Public Order, which allows an administrative agency such as the Financial Services Commission to reduce a fine when the concerned party voluntarily pays the fine by within the prescribed deadline for submitting an opinion regarding the imposition of the fine.
+In addition, in November 2022, the Financial Supervisory Service issued a warning of reprimand to our former chief executive officer, which was not appealed, and also imposed various penalties ranging from temporary reductions in salary to suspensions of duty on Woori Bank's employees.
+Woori Bank is fully cooperating with all relevant investigations by government authorities, including investigations by the Seoul Southern District Prosecutors' Office, but it is not possible to predict the final outcome of such investigations at this time.
 There can be no assurance that such investigations (as well as any private claims by customers, to which we may become subject) will not result in an unfavorable outcome, including the imposition of monetary damages, fines and other penalties against us, which, if significant, may adversely affect our results of operations, cash flows and reputation.